Alonso hits record 26th HR, Mets rout Cubs 10-2

-CHICAGO (AP) — Rookie slugger Pete Alonso hit his 26th homer to set the NL record for most homers before the All-Star Game as the New York Mets routed the Chicago Cubs 10-2 on Saturday.
+Alonso hit his 26th homer to set the NL record for most homers before the All-Star Game as the New York Mets routed the Chicago Cubs 10-2 on Saturday.

-Alonso broke a tie with Los Angeles’ Cody Bellinger (2017).
+He broke a tie with Los Angeles’ Cody Bellinger (2017).
 He’s still seven short of Mark McGwire’s major league record 33 accomplished in 1987.

+“I’m playing well, I’m really happy with myself, but I just need to keep plugging along and do the best I can every day,” he said.

+The 24-year-old went 2 for 4 with a walk and tied Darryl Strawberry (1983) for the Mets’ rookie record for homers in a season.
+There are other marks within sight, including the team’s record for homers in the season (41) and the rookie record of 52 by the Yankees’ Aaron Judge.

 Todd Frazier and Wilson Ramos also homered for the Mets, who won consecutive road games for the first time in over two months.